Hi! I’m Jessica.

 I’m a writer, director, actor, speaker, and coach on a mission to impact our world through the transformative power of story.

 My work as a playwright, screenwriter, director, filmmaker, actor, author, documentarian, and TV writer has taken me from the mountains of Appalachia to refugee neighborhoods in Amman; studio lots in Los Angeles to military hospitals in San Antonio; Off-Broadway rehearsal rooms to policymakers’ marble offices.
-I’ve worked with TV producers, NGO founders, movie stars, thought leaders and filmmakers; in the New York theater, in Hollywood, and in universities across the country.
-My work has impacted policy, moved high-level decision makers, even saved lives—and I figured out how to do it from scratch, through trial and error (which means I can teach it to you!)
+I’ve worked with TV producers, NGO founders, movie stars, thought leaders and filmmakers; in the New York theater, in Hollywood, at Juilliard, and in universities across the country.
+My work has impacted policy, moved high-level decision makers, even helped save lives—and I figured out how to do it from scratch, through trial and error (which means I can teach it to you!)

 In 2000, I was a recent grad and NYC transplant—studying acting, working a day job as an activist, and wondering whether the idea that art could create tangible change was just a Pollyanna pipe dream.
 About a month after I met my future husband Erik, we went on a date to a conference on the death penalty—and our lives changed.